Katie10sfeldt/githubTest/javascript.md

 Continue is similar to break, but it doesn't completely break out of the loop, it only stops the loop for a particular instance, and then continues after.

 [See examples of each in line 99](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js) hello-world.js.

+## Day 19 - Practical Example Using Loops

+[See examples in loops.js]() of practical examples for loops.